bkestelman/dasy-ml/README.md

 Note: this is not a library for adding synthetic data to an existing dataset - there are already many other libraries that do this.

-## DataGenerators and Labelers
+## DataSynthesizers and Labelers
-The core of synthetic-data are DataGenerators and Labelers.
+The core of synthetic-data are DataSynthesizers and Labelers.

-DataGenerators sample inputs X from the feature-space.
+DataSynthesizers sample inputs X from the feature-space.

 Labelers take inputs X and assign labels y to them.